 In 2013, Philips stepped down from his role as creative director of Chanel’s makeup and beauty lines, where he was responsible for both product development and the makeup looks for Chanel’s numerous campaigns and runway shows.

 Phillips quickly began to work as a makeup artist, although by his own admission he was “very selective” with who he chose to do so with.
-Whilst working on a shoot with Vanderperre, Phillips chose to sketch Mickey Mouse on to a model’s face, and in the process created one of his most iconic images.
+While working on a shoot with Vanderperre, Phillips chose to sketch Mickey Mouse on to a model’s face, and in the process created one of his most iconic images.
 He was also the mastermind behind the oversized red lips at Alexander McQueen's AW09 runway show.